 Winterizing your domicile could mean a truce.
 But some places (like trailers!) are not likely to be toasty warm no matter how much caulk you apply and how much heating oil you burn.

-If you’ve done all you can to winterize your domicile and it’s still drafty or downright cold, try winterizing yourself.
+If you’ve done all you can to winterize your home and it’s still drafty or downright cold, try winterizing yourself.
 These 13 tactics can help keep your core temperature up and your utility costs down.

-1. Layer up.
 I hate to sound like your grandma, but here goes: Wear long underwear under your slacks.
 It won’t make you look lumpy because it’s available in a variety of fibers, including polypropylene and even silk.
 Or just wear tights.

-Wear fur or felt slippers around the house; a contractor once told me that if your feet are warm, your head is warm.
+Wear fur or felt slippers around the house.
+A contractor once told me that if your feet are warm, your head is warm.
 If you own one of those drafty historic houses, you might need to don a hat or cap in the house and/or wrap a scarf around your neck.
 Either one can be a stylin’ look if you do it right.

 Oh, and tuck in that shirt.
 You’ll be amazed at what a difference it makes.
 (Hint: You’re tucking in body heat.)